What are Net Fixed Assets?

 #4 – Fixed Assets Liabilities

-Liabilities that are associated with fixed assets are fixed assets liabilities that include all the debts which arise due to the purchase or improvements of fixed assets and the company is required to pay the same to the outsiders.
+Liabilities associated with fixed assets are fixed assets liabilities that include all the debts arising due to the purchase or improvements of fixed assets.
+The company is required to pay the same to the outsiders.